jeanieherold/GamesApp/readme.md

 4. You will be taken to Home Page where you can enter in your user info or Go directly to the Memory Game from top nav or link above the form.

 ## Features that I implememted from the C# Project Requirements Document
-1. Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program
+1. Card Services and Player Services use lists and populate it displaying User Info and Cards - reads and writes to these files as needed.
-2. Read data from an external file, such as text, JSON, CSV, etc and use that data in your application
+2. CardServices and PlayerServices reads data from an external file, such as text, JSON, CSV, etc and use that data in your application
-3. Use a LINQ query to retrieve information from a data structure (such as a list or array) or file
+3. CardServices and Player Services use LINQ queries to retrieve information from a data structure (such as a list or array) or file
-4. Implement a log that records errors, invalid inputs, or other important events and writes them to a text file
+4. CardServices and PlayerServices implement reading and writing important events and writes them to a text file
 5. User repeatedly performs actions - clicking on cards, can open instructions and close them, can start a new game or edit their information.

 ## Created the Following: